-4) Register with a recruitment agency that specializes in automotive industry
+4) Register with a recruitment agency that specialises in automotive industry

 There is a good reason why you should sign with a specialist recruitment agency like Autotech Recruit.
 Not only do we have strong knowledge of the motor trade but we are also trained to effectively analyse and match your skillset to a perfect automotive vacancy, provide advice to boost your application and prepare you for interviews.
-Autotech Recruit has links to numerous motor trade companies, meaning that we have access to hundreds of jobs advertised by hundreds of employers.
+Autotech Recruit has links to numerous motor trade companies, meaning that we have access to hundreds of jobs, both temporary contract and permanent, advertised by hundreds of employers.
 This saves valuable time, especially if you’re already in full-time employment.

 If you stick to this advice, it will be much easier to find the job best suited to your expectations.
 We hope that 2022 really can be the jump start you need to move on in your career!